-Beano is not vegan.
+Beano is almost certainly not vegan.

-But the active ingredient in Beano – Alpha-galactosidase enzyme – is also in other products that are vegan.
+The active ingredient in Beano – Alpha-galactosidase enzyme – is also in other products that are vegan.

 Vegan Alternatives to Beano